ziapeltagames/lavender-hack/RULES.md

 * Partial: Effect and lose spell
 * Fumble: Lose spell

-## After Combat

-Roll usage dice for armor.
-Downgrade as appropriate.

-# Search Procedure

-# Watch Procedure
+# Adventure

 Each day is divided into four hour watches, for a total of six watches each day (dawn, day, day, dusk, night, night).
 For each watch, choose one: explore, move, or rest.
 The procedures are slightly different if characters are in a dungeon or wilderness.

-At the end of each day, spend one food.

-## Every Watch
+## End of Watch

-* Check for encounters.
+* Check for encounters
+* Dusk
+    * Spend one food
+* Dawn
+    * Spellcasters memorize spells if they rested for two watches

 ## Wilderness

 * Explore
-    * Find something in the hex, if it's there.
+    * Find something in the hex, if it's there
 * Move
-    * Attempt to move to an adjacent hex.
+    * Attempt to move to an adjacent hex
+    * Check for getting lost
+        * Scout makes a Wis check
-    * Check for getting lost (lose a day, return to where you are).
+        * If failed, lose a day, return to where you are
 * Rest (Each character may choose one)
-    * Roll one hit die and regain that many hit points.
+    * Roll hit die and regain that many hit points
-    * Test to repair armor or weapon (Constitution), on success, improve usage die up to max.
+    * Test to repair armor or weapon (Con), on success, improve usage die up to max
-    * Test to learn spell (Int) / prayer (Wis), on success, gain one spell or prayer up to max.
+    * Test to memorize spell (Int) / beseech prayer (Wis), on success, gain one spell or prayer up to max
+    * May forage (Wis)
-    * May forage (Wisdom).
-On success, gain one food or random herb / plant of interest.
+        * On success, gain one food or random herb / plant of interest
+        * On failure, there's an encounter

 ## Dungeon

 At the end of each watch in the dungeon, test any usage die for light sources or other equipment used.

 * Explore
-    * Slow, cautious, movement.
+    * Slow, cautious, movement
-    * May carefully search up to four medium sized rooms.
+    * May carefully search up to *four* medium sized rooms
-        * Find something of interest in each room, if it exists.
+        * Find something of interest in each room, if it exists
-    * Gain advantage if traps are triggered.
+    * Gain advantage if traps are triggered
 * Move
-    * Move quickly without searching.
+    * Move quickly without searching
+        * Also for fleeing
-    * May cover three times as much ground as exploration.
+    * May cover three times as much ground as exploration
-    * Automatically surprised
+    * Automatically surprised and disadvantage if traps are triggered
 * Rest (Each character may choose one)
-    * Roll one hit die and regain that many hit points.
+    * Roll hit die with disadvantage and regain that many hit points
-    * Test to learn spell or prayer (Int/Wis), on success, gain one spell or prayer.
+    * Test to learn spell or prayer (Int/Wis) with disadvantage, on success, gain one spell or prayer

+# Enemies

+Most B/X style enemy stat blocks are appropriate for this game.
+The big difference is AC.
+Instead use armor value from 0-6 as appropriate.
+If not sure, an armor of 1 or 2 is best.

+# Experience Points

+* One XP for each silver piece worth of treasure recovered
+* 1000 XP for each dangerous hex explored
+* 2000 XP for each dangerous dungeon explored